Presbyterian Ladies’ College Sydney is one of Australia’s oldest and most respected schools for girls.

 Post-war, the College returned to the Croydon site in 1946 and enrolments increased dramatically over the next 20 years.
 New facilities were built to ensure that a high level of instruction was maintained.

-The College combines its rich history with educational best practice to extend each girl to grow into confident, caring and accomplished young women.
+The College combines its rich history with educational best practice to extend each girl to grow into the best version of themselves they can be - confident, caring and accomplished young women.

 For more information about the College's history and traditions please visit our Archives Microsite.